-Or b) Give a detailed an account of various types of drilling b) Briefly explain the Ore beneficiation processes

-11. a) Write a detailed note on seismic methods of mineral exploration

-- b) Write an essay on calculations of statistical method - 12. a) Write an essay on metallogenic epochs and provinces with special reference to India.
+- b) Give a detailed an account of various types of drilling - 11. a) Write a detailed note on seismic methods of mineral exploration - b) Write an essay on calculations of statistical method - 12. a) Write an essay on metallogenic epochs and provinces with special reference to India.